 Developer(s) – Megaware Games

-Whilst spending the last 4 to 5 years collecting old PC games at a ridiculously prolific rate, there was always bound to be a mixture of obscure gems, adored classics and immediate write-offs, as with any video games console.
+Whilst spending the last 4 to 5 years collecting old PC games at a ridiculously prolific rate, there was always bound to be a mixture of obscure gems, adored classics, and immediate write-offs, as with any video games console.
 But with old PC games, the balance has been particularly interesting to behold.
-But I’ve found that not many PC developers perpetuate this balance quite like the developers in question in this review.
-Megaware games was an outfit based in the Netherlands, who made their business selling mostly games based on classic arcade titles, which in terms of quality were very much hit and miss.
-Eventually, they would break the mould and make a couple of unique titles of their own, such as Sleepwalker and Alien Logic until the company shut down as of 2007, but in this review, I’m going to be looking at one of their worst titles.
+But I’ve found that not many PC developers perpetrate this balance quite like the developers in question in this review.
+Megaware games were an outfit based in the Netherlands, who made their business selling mostly games based on classic arcade titles, which in terms of quality were very much hit and miss.
+Eventually, they would break the mold and make a couple of unique titles of their own, such as Sleepwalker and Alien Logic until the company shut down as of 2007, but in this review, I’m going to be looking at one of their worst titles.
 Gunpad is ostensibly a 3D version of Pong, only players are also able to attack each other whilst knocking the ball back and forth.
 It sounds interesting in concept, but when I witnessed just how badly this game was programmed, it felt like a massive disappointment in the end.